Popmotion/popmotion/packages/react-pose-text/README.md

 ### `SplitText`

-React Pose Split Text exposes a single component, `SplitText`.
+React Pose Text exposes a single component, `SplitText`.

 Words and characters wrapped by this component will be ready to animate using poses.